emrecanbulut/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 By doing so, the content of the image is not changed, but the optimization will be much easier to proceed numerically.

 I decided to generate additional data because after exploration of the data set, I noticed that there were classes with significantly less examples to train on.
-Besides, I wanted to be sure that with a little change (like rotation or shifting) on the same image, it wouldn't throw the model off completely.
+Besides, I wanted to be sure that with a little change (like rotation or shifting) on the same image, it wouldn't throw the model completely off.

 Therefore, to add more data to the the data set, I added 3 sets of the grayscaled training data with following operations applied on them:

-1- Cropped 5 pixel from left, right, up, and down.
+1. Cropped 5 pixel from left, right, up, and down.
 I did that because after exploration of the data, I was confident most of the images were positioned really good at the center.
 And the background of the traffic sign could have affected the model.
 Here is an example of an original image and an augmented image:

 ![Cropped sign][image3]

-2- Same thing in step 1.
+2. Same thing in step 1.
 But this time, I also rotated the image 10 degrees clock wise.
 I didn't want to rotate the image too much because first this wouldn't be a real world example that
 I wanted to train the model with (like a speed limit sign rotated 60 degrees).
 Even if there are examples of that, I assume it should be very rare.
 Here is an example of an original image and an augmented image:

 ![alt text][image4]

-3- Same thing in step 1.
+3. Same thing in step 1.
 But this time, I also rotated the image 10 degrees counter clock wise.
 Here is an example of an original image and an augmented image:

 ![alt text][image5]